CleverCloud/wadl2json/README.md

 Convert a remote WADL file into a JSON equivalent.
 See the [swagger spec](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md) for further information about the format of the JSON returned.

+See [rbelouin/wadl-client](https://github.com/rbelouin/wadl-client) for generating a javascript client from a swagger json file.

 How to use it
 -------------